CASE STUDY

 Captivating Audiences with an Inspired Rebrand

-An ad agency client of ours was developing a rebranding strategy for a non-profit healthcare provider.
-This provider has delivered access to healthcare and social services to the HIV community for over 40 years.
+An ad agency was developing a rebranding strategy for a non-profit healthcare provider.
+This provider has delivered access healthcare and social services to the HIV community for over 40 years.
 After acquiring two additional providers, the parent healthcare provider needed to undergo a rebranding effort to develop unified brand vision and mission.

 This new partnership, among three geographically dispersed providers, combined their suite of services to reach a broader, nationwide audience.
-Our ad agency client needed to gain a foundational understanding of the brand perceptions across the three providers.
-The research findings would help guide development of a new brand positioning that could meet the needs and expectations of a diverse target audience including patients, staff, community constituents, and donors.
+The ad agency needed to gain a foundational understanding of consumer brand perceptions across the three providers.
+This information would help guide development of new brand positioning that could meet the needs and expectations of a diverse target audience including patients, staff, community constituents, and donors.

 The DRG designed a three-part, hybrid, qualitative-quantitative study beginning with in-depth phone interviews, a series of focus group discussions, and ending with an online survey to validate the qualitative findings.